reflexdemon/angular10-webcompponent/README.md

 ## About the Author
 I am a tech savvy developer who loves to `code` even if it not my bread.
 More about me can be found here [https://me.vpv.io](https://me.vpv.io)

+## Credits

+1. Thanks to this [blog post](https://www.techiediaries.com/angular/angular-9-elements-web-components/).
+This gave the initial kick start
+2. More reading from the creators [Angular Elements](https://angular.io/guide/elements)